Harshal-Gahlot/Skeeter-Smashdown/README.md

 ### About
 <b>Hello, Welcome to Skeeter Smashdown, an INDIE game that I, Harshal Gahlot have created from scratch as a solo developer and programmer.
 It took me over 160 hours of hard work to create this game.
 I hope you found it as enjoyable to play as I did to develop it.
-Thanks for trying it out.</b>
+Thanks for checking it out.</b>
 This is a game that I developed a year ago as a project to test my skills.

 requirements: python, python library "pygame"